koz/github-repo-search/README.md

 - `useBackButton` - This hook exports a handleClick callback function and a state to determine whether the back button should be shown or not.
 - `useRepositoryData` - This hook exports repository and owner data and also README markdown content.
 It's also responsible for dispatching the necessary actions to fetch those if the data is not already present.
+- `useSearchQueryString` - This hook handles the query string from the URL, exporting the page and query from it and also a handleChange to be used in a search input to update the URL.
-- `useSearchForm` - This hook export everything related to the search, such as query, pagination information, current page, results' count, repositories list, request's response time, loading, and error state, and a handle change callback to be used in the input.
-It also watches the query string from the URL to detect pagination and query from there, and fetch all the data when not present.
+- `useSearchResults` - This hook export everything related to the search results, such as pagination information,results' count, repositories list, request's response time, loading, and error state.
+It uses the pagination and query it receives as params to fetch all the data that's not present.

 ### Pages